astronexus/HYG-Database/hyg/README.md

 ### Database field descriptions:

-#### v3/hyg_v36.csv:  This is the current version (3.6) of the HYG stellar database.
+#### v3/hyg_v36_1.csv:  This is the current version (3.6.1) of the HYG stellar database.
 It is very similar to previous v3.x files, but with minor fixes or updates.
 The older v2 files are now deprecated.

 ##### Recent changes

 There are now multiple sub-versions of v3.
 The latest version (as of Sept.
-20, 2023) is v3.6.
+21, 2023) is v3.6.1.

+###### v3.6.1: Reassign a problem label that was deleted (temporarily) in v3.5.1

+This is a very small update to add a label to a single star (HYG 31446)

+The star "9 Lyn" was incorrectly assigned to HYG 29366 (HD 43618).
+This was a result of an incorrect HD ID in the reference used for this ID ("Flamsteed's Missing Stars", M. Wagman, JHA xviii (1987), p 210-223)
+The erroneous label was deleted from HYG 29366 in v.
+3.5.1, but the correct assignment was not made at the time (it was not immediately clear if there was a correct assignment to be made).

+The correct star for the label "9 Lyn" is HYG 31446 (HD 46318); there was a typo in the reference's HD number.
+This star now has the Flamsteed ID of "9 Lyn".
 ###### v3.6: A more comprehensive update to fix a larger set of constellation field errors (see https://github.com/astronexus/HYG-Database/issues/21 for discussion)

 This update used a higher-precision version of constellation label determination to look for incorrectly labeled stars.
 It is worth pointing out that in this case, "incorrectly" often